ACKimari/code-quiz/README.md

 Finally, my project is an example to those who lack knowledge in coding that a little effort goes a long way, even if the overall task is incomplete.

+## Update

+App works from the quiz html file.
+The start quiz button doesn't work as of yet as I'm not sure what code I'm missing.
+The user's score and name is saved in the local storage but not yet rendered on the page.
 ## Installation

 Step 1: Create a repositary on GitHub and code it on VS Code.